johnnydebris/es-htmlform/README.md

 # HtmlForm

 HtmlForm is a Rust library to build, validate and render HTML(5) forms.
-It aims to follow the HTML specifications as closely as possible, and provide a complete solution to easily build valid forms and validate data both on the server and the client.
+It aims to follow the HTML specifications as closely as possible, and to provide a complete solution to easily build correct forms and validate data both in the client and on the server.

 ## Example